Kohat: Kotal Pheasantry

 Kotal Pheasantry is established in Kotal wildlife park in district Kohat over an area of 1 kanal, with an objective to propagate and provide breeding environment to exotic/indigenous wildlife species like silver pheasant, golden pheasant, reeves pheasant, pea-cock etc. About 20-30 visitors including students and general public visit the pheasantry for education and recreation purposes per day.
 There are four species of pheasants in the pheasantry including ring necked pheasant, silver pheasant, peacock pheasant and white pheasant.

 Demographics

 Population

 Kohat is regarded as a centre of the Bangash tribe of Pashtuns, who have lived in the region since the late 15th century.

+Languages

+According to the 2023 Census of Pakistan, Pashto is overwhelmingly dominant in Kohat City, spoken by 73.30% of the population.
+Hindko is the second most common first language at 19.70%, Urdu accounts for 3.75% of speakers, followed by Punjabi at 2.41%, this is followed by an additional 0.85% which consists of a multitude of other languages spoken in Pakistan (mostly Saraiki and Sindhi).